Attachment and health: Attachment and stress

 Another related biological system that regulates stress response is the autonomic nervous system.
 In general, the sympathetic system is activated during times of stress and the parasympathetic system acts to decrease physical readiness for stress.
 These systems are sometimes called the "fight-or-flight" and "rest-or-digest" systems, respectively, and operate in a balance, as opposed to being totally on or off.
 Researchers can approximate the relative balance by looking at skin conductance, blood pressure and heart rate.
 Studies of this kind provided hard evidence that avoidant infants were truly distressed during the strange situation task despite their minimally distressed appearance as they showed elevations in heart rate when caregivers were away and took longer to return to baseline when the caregiver returned in comparison to securely attached infants.
 Studies of skin conductance and heart rate in adults have shown that those with avoidant attachment and anxious attachment will show markers of increased distress during attachment and non-attachment stressors compared to those securely attached.

 Health behaviours

-According to attachment theory people with insecure attachment have less effective strategies for dealing with negative emotions compared to people with secure attachment.
-One way in which insecurely individuals may try to regulate their distress is by using strategies or behaviours that are attractive for their short term relief but may have deleterious risks over years like eating, drug use or risky sex.
+According to the attachment theory, people with insecure attachments have less effective strategies for dealing with negative emotions compared to people with secure attachments.
+One way which insecurely-attached individuals may try to regulate their distress is by using strategies or behaviours that are attractive for their short term relief, but may have deleterious risks over years like eating, drug use or risky sex.

-In a survey of 356 primary care patients in Toronto, rates of smoking, harmful drinking and obesity, were all found to be highest in those with the most severe anxious and avoidant attachment.
+In a survey of 356 primary care patients in Toronto, rates of smoking, harmful drinking, and obesity, were all found to be highest in those with the most severe anxious and avoidant attachment.
 Both attachment anxiety and attachment avoidance have been linked in separate studies to increasing the risk of eating disorders and substance use in adolescents.